Perfect5th/debian-packaging-from-null-to-hello/README.md

  -- Your Fullname <youremail@example.com>  Wed, 16 Jul 2025 22:58:43 +0000
 ```

-And you can save it just like that.
+Delete the `(Closes: #XXXXXX)` and save it.
 If you were releasing this to, for example, Ubuntu 24.04 Noble Numbat, you could change `UNRELEASED` to `noble`.

 The reason we added `-0nulltohello1` to the version is because everything after the `-` is the "Debian revision".